Rock squirrel: Diet

 The rock squirrel is predominantly a herbivore, eating mostly leaves, stems, and seeds, and occasionally invertebrates and small vertebrates.
 They also eat acorns, pine nuts, fruits of native plants, assorted grasses, mesquite, juniper berries, agaves and cacti.
 The primary invertebrates include grasshoppers, beetles and earthworms and the vertebrates include young wild turkeys and other fowl.
 The rock squirrel may eat their own kind, scavenging the remains of squirrels that are already dead.
 Its diet changes with the seasons, accustoming itself to what is available locally.

-Rock squirrels forage for its food on a daily basis, by climbing trees and bushes or on the ground.
+Rock squirrels forage for their food on a daily basis, by climbing trees and bushes or on the ground.
 They collect generous amounts of food items in their cheek pouches, which are quite large.
 One researcher counted 62 Gambel's oak acorns carried in one squirrel's pouch.
 These foraging trips are generally short-lived, usually only lasting about 12 minutes.
 Most foraging is done in the morning, to avoid the hotter parts of the day.
 They eat some of the food right away and bring a significant portion back to a lookout point or burrow, where they can safely consume or store the rest.